RomanDaru/dice-combat/docs/defense-v2.md

   - Counts of v1/v2 turns for telemetry plus aggregate pipeline checkpoints (`raw -> afterFlat -> afterPrevent -> afterBlock -> afterReflect`) per hero/matchup.
   - `defenseEfficiency = (prevent + block + reflect) / raw` tracked per hero/matchup.
   - `schemaValidationErrors` counter so QA can see if any hero failed to load.
+  - Full `pendingDefenseBuffs` queue plus an `expiredDefenseBuffs` graveyard are surfaced in the runtime UI context _and_ exported via the stats snapshot so QA can diff what was queued vs. what expired unused.

 ## Integrity & Damage Calculations
 - Fix existing stats bug: